 (b) A new definition is hereby added to Section 1.01:

-ATranche@ shall mean the Tranche (as defined in the Facility Agreement) with respect to Series McGarret drawn down on November 15, 2000.
+ATranche@ shall mean the Tranche (as defined in the Facility Agreement) with respect to Series McGarret A C drawn down on November 15, 2000.

-(c) Section 2.04 is hereby deemed amended to permit Big Island to execute this Omnibus Amendment.
+(c) Section 2.04 is hereby deemed amended to permit Big Island I III to execute this Omnibus Amendment.

 (d) The term Sale and Auction Agreement, and all references thereto, shall be changed to ATransfer and Auction Agreement@.